T. KURITA

 About

-Tomohito Kurita began his career at a leading Japanese securities firm, then moved to a major foreign-owned real-estate developer, and later operated restaurants in the United States.
-He currently leads and invests in multiple businesses as an entrepreneur and investor.
+Tomohito Kurita is a Tokyo-based entrepreneur and investor.
+He began his career in the institutional division of a leading Japanese securities firm, then moved to a major foreign-owned real-estate developer, and later operated restaurants in the United States before returning to Japan.

-Combining the quantitative discipline of international finance with the operational reality he learned running restaurants in the US, he focuses on food-service SaaS, service, and real-estate sectors, prioritising cross-sector value creation and long-term business continuity.
+Combining the quantitative discipline built in international finance with the operational reality he learned running restaurants abroad, he now owns and operates multiple businesses across food-service SaaS, service, and real-estate sectors, focusing on cross-sector value creation and long-term business continuity.

 Phase I — Finance

-Corporate capital raising and capital-markets business.
-Built the foundations of quantitative analysis, business valuation, and executive dialogue.
+Handled corporate capital raising and capital-markets business.
+Built the foundation of quantitative analysis, deal evaluation, and the discipline of dialogue with executives.

 Phase II — Real Estate